 As discussed above, naming inventors incorrectly on a patent can have serious adverse consequences, so UTRF will always follow the advice of patent attorneys when there is a question of inventorship.
 However, this doesn’t mean that we can’t include non-inventors in the royalty sharing of your invention.
 During the commercialization process UTRF, UT, and all of the individuals to receive royalties, will sign a document called a “Basic Agreement” that clearly defines how revenues will be split.
 You are welcome to reward important contributors with a royalty share, by including them in the Basic Agreement.

 What if there are inventors at another institution?

-Because research is such a collaborate process today, there frequently are inventors from more than one school involved.
-In these cases, UTRF will work with the technology transfer office at the other school(s) to jointly manage the invention.
+Because research is such a collaborative process, there are frequently inventors from more than one school involved.
+In these cases, UTRF will work with the technology transfer offices of other school(s) to jointly manage the invention.
 Most commonly, we will sign an Inter-Institutional Agreement with the other school, which details who will take the lead on patenting and commercialization, as well as how expenses and royalties will be split.